mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 They minimized project management because of they were low on hours.

 They actually could have shared the hours with me.
 They were tracking billable time with [toggl](https://toggl.com), so he wouldn't have minded just giving me access to their dashboard.

-## Before and after

-TODO: Screenshots from May retro

 ## What I'd do differently